rknell/alfred/README.md

 I now have a number of projects I need to migrate off the platform, for something that should be pretty simple.

 Hence Alfred was born.
-Its (at the day of this writing) a couple of hundred lines of code.
-It should be trivial for the community to maintain if it comes to that - but also easy for myself to maintain and run the project.
+It's a couple of hundred lines of code and was largely pumped out over a weekend.
+It should be trivial for the community to maintain if it comes to that - but also easy for myself to support and run the project.

+A number of people have asked why they should use Alfred over shelf, [I have an answer here](https://github.com/rknell/alfred/issues/44#issuecomment-825339899)

 ## Usage

-if you have ever used expressjs before you should be right at home
+If you have ever used expressjs before you should be right at home:

 ```dart
 import 'dart:io';